zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 > You will need both [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
 Install both of these to a folder you can remember later.
 {.is-info}

-This tutorial uses CMD, but you can use Powershell if you want, you just need to adjust the commands quite a bit as loops arent similar and some tools are not the same as in CMD.
-Also, to use env vars in Powershell you need to append `$env:` ex., `%pbe%` is `$env:pbe` in Powershell.
+This tutorial uses CMD, but you can use PowerShell if you want, you just need to adjust the commands quite a bit as loops are not similar and some tools are not the same as in CMD.
+Also, to use Environment Variables in PowerShell you need to append `$env:` ex., `%pbe%` is `$env:pbe` in PowerShell.

 ## 1. Extract your mod and it's WAD file
-Extract your mod's Fantome or Zip file to a folder using 7-Zip or Winrar.
+Extract your mod's Fantome or Zip file to a folder using 7-Zip or WinRAR.
 To add 7-Zip options to your context menu follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).
-Additionally, for easier access to your mod's files in the future, set Fantome files to open by default with 7-Zip or Winrar.
+Additionally, for easier access to your mod's files in the future, set Fantome files to open by default with 7-Zip or WinRAR.

 ![extract_&_open.png](/user-pictures/moga/extract_&_open.png =x250)

 Under your extracted folder, `Mod_Name\WAD` you will find all of your mod's files compressed within a single WAD file, labeled `Champion.wad.client` or `Champion.en_US.wad.client`.
 Extract a WAD by dragging it onto one of CSLOL's tools called `wad-extract`, found in your CSLOL directory under `CSLOL\cslol-tools\wad-extract`.
 This extracts your mod's files into a folder called `Champion.wad` next to your WAD file.
 It may be necessary to have updated hashes and their full pathnames in your `wad-extract` directory, although some files may be custom or no known hash regardless.
-Unknown hashes will not prevent you from converting or editing your files, but without them you may inadvertantly edit files, such as any QWER+P icons because they are largely indistingushable while not in their directory.
+Unknown hashes will not prevent you from converting or editing your files, but without them you may inadvertently edit files, such as any QWER+P icons because they are largely indistinguishable while not in their directory.

 > Similar to the technique used above to open Fantomes with 7-Zip, you can do the same for WAD files with the extension `.client` and `wad-extract`.
 Now, double clicking a WAD file has `wad-extract` extract it into a folder next to your WAD.